nitrochange/software-patterns/README.md

 ## Command
 command pattern - Encapsulates command request in object to make it possible parametrize client object.
 Making possibility to organize the queue or request registration or cancellation of the requests.
 Decouples entities that needs to execute commands from entities that actually performing this commands.
+Commands can be used in transactions
 Command loading:
 1. Client creates command object
 2. Client calls setCommand() to save command object in the initiator
 3. Later client call initiator to execute the command
+4. Macrocommands can contain several commands